Charles Galton Darwin: Career

-He secured a post-graduate position at the Victoria University of Manchester, working under Ernest Rutherford and Niels Bohr on Rutherford's atomic theory.
 In 1912, his interests developed into using his mathematical skills assisting Henry Moseley on X-ray diffraction.
 His two 1914 papers on the dynamical theory of diffraction of X-rays from perfect crystals became often cited classics, minting the Darwin Curve of reflectivity.
 In a further paper of 1922, he introduced the mosaic crystal model.

 On the outbreak of World War I, he was commissioned and sent to France as a censor.
 A year later William Lawrence Bragg had him transferred to the Royal Engineers to participate in the work on the localisation of enemy artillery by sound ranging.
-When that research was on a solid footing, he was transferred to the RAF to study aircraft noise.
+When that research was on a solid footing, he was transferred to the Royal Air Force to study aircraft noise.
+He was awarded the Military Cross in 1918.

 From 1919 to 1922 he was a lecturer and fellow of Christ's College, Cambridge, where he worked with R.H.
-Fowler on statistical mechanics and, what came to be known as, the Darwin–Fowler method.
+Fowler on statistical mechanics and what came to be known as the Darwin–Fowler method.
 He then worked for a year at the California Institute of Technology before becoming the first Tait Professor of Natural Philosophy at the University of Edinburgh in 1924, working on quantum optics and magneto-optic effects.
-He was the first in 1928, to calculate the fine structure of the hydrogen atom under Paul Dirac's relativistic theory of the electron.
+He was the first to calculate the fine structure of the hydrogen atom under Paul Dirac's relativistic theory of the electron, in 1928.
 He was assisted at the university by Dr Robert Schlapp.

 In 1936 Darwin asked fellow physicist Max Born if he would consider becoming his successor as Tait Professor, an offer that Born promptly accepted.
 He then resigned his post in Edinburgh to become Master of Christ's College, beginning his career as an active and able administrator, becoming director of the National Physical Laboratory on the approach of war in 1938.
 He served in the role into the post-war period, unafraid to seek improved laboratory performance through re-organisation, but spending much of the war years working on the Manhattan Project co-ordinating the American, British, and Canadian efforts.

 Darwin was appointed KBE in 1942.
 In 1952, he was elected to the American Philosophical Society.

 Private life

-In 1925, he married Katharine Pember, a mathematician and daughter of Francis William Pember.
+In 1925, Darwin married Katharine Pember, a mathematician and daughter of Francis William Pember.
 They had four sons and a daughter: